 Things to Do in Ghent in Winter

-There are many things to do in Ghent in winter aside from visiting Ghent Christmas Market.
+Of course, there are many things to do in Ghent in winter aside from the Christmas markets.
 The city is very walkable when the weather is good, otherwise, there are plenty of indoor activities and attractions.

-- An ice rink is open during the same dates as the Christmas market.
+- The ice rink is open on the same dates as the Christmas market, from 8th December to 31st December 2022.
 You can hire skates and spend some time on the ice.

-- Christmas lights adorn the city from November until January.
+- Christmas lights adorn the city from 28th November until the 9th January 2023.
 There are regular lights and special fiery dragons (the city’s mascot) lit up around the city.

-- Great Butcher’s Hall – the best place in Ghent for foodies, you’ll find incredible local Flemish produce that you can try or take home.
+- Great Butcher’s Hall is the best place in Ghent for foodies, you’ll find incredible local Flemish produce that you can try or take home.

 Map of Ghent Christmas Market

-If you have any questions or comments about visiting the Ghent Xmas market in 2021 or Ghent in winter more generally, please leave a comment below or leave a review if you have been before.
-This helps others who are looking to visit Ghent at Christmas.
+If you have any questions or comments about visiting the Ghent Xmas market in 2022 or Ghent in winter more generally, please leave a comment below or leave a review if you have been before.

-This post contains affiliate links to hotels in Ghent, Belgium.
-This means we get a small commission from any bookings at no extra cost to you.
+Recommendations are independently chosen based on personal travel experiences and extensive research.
+This post contains affiliate links to hotels and tours in Ghent, Belgium.
+This means I get a small commission from any bookings at no extra cost to you.